-The START pin must be set high, or the START command sent, to begin conversions.
-When START is low, or if the START command has not been sent, the device does not issue a DRDY signal (conversions are halted).
+The START pin or the START command can be used to control conversions.
+START must be high or the START command must be sent to be able to read conversion data from the device.
+When START is low and the START command is not sent, the device does not issue a DRDY signal.

 When using the START opcode to control conversion, hold the START pin low.
-The ADS1294/6/8 feature two modes to control conversion: continuous mode and single-shot mode.
+The ADS1294/6/8 features two modes to control conversion: continuous mode and single-shot mode.
 The mode is selected by SINGLE_SHOT (bit 3 of the CONFIG4 register).
 In multiple device configurations the START pin is used to synchronize devices (see the Multiple Device Configuration subsection of the SPI Interface section for more details).